ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 Spectech ST - 150 Nuclear Lab Station
 :::

 In this lab we will use the ST-150 Nuclear Lab Station to make radiation measurements with a Co-60 gamma source.
-We will place it in the device at different distances from the detector, and with various absorbers inserted between it and the detector.
+We will place it in the device at a set distance from the detector, and then we will insert various absorbers between it and the detector.

 <center> <b>The quantities of radiation in this lab are safe and will not hurt you. </b></center>

 The basic operation of the ST-150 is straightforward; it does the counting for you over the time interval that you specify.
-The sample holder provides six positions with 1 cm separation between each one and the next.
+The sample holder provides six positions with 1 cm separation between them.
 Each position can hold either a radioactive source or an absorber.

 :::Note
 To improve sensitivity to alpha and beta particle radiation, many GM tubes have an extremely thin entrance window.
 If broken, it cannot be repaired. ***Never*** allow objects to touch the window.